310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Midori %}
-Y-Yeah… But today we were only planning to get introduced to each other, and then decide what to do next, right…?
+Y-Yeah… But today we were only planning to introduce ourselves to each other, and then decide what to do next, right…?
 Are we gonna use this stuff for practice right now…?

-No-one told me about this…
+Nobody told me about this…
 {% endbubble %}

 {% bubble Subaru %}